dPys/PyNets/docs/installation.rst

 recipe that ultimately only requires samples in practice (e.g. a few select combinations for purposes of predictive algorithm deployment).

-With that in mind, the minimal hardware specs required to run PyNets, regardless of Linear vs. parallel execution, is 2 vCPUs and at least 6 GB of RAM.
-The recommended hardware, however, for single-subject ensemble sampling is at least 4-8 vCPU's and 16-24 GB of RAM (e.g. newer desktops and high-end laptops).
-On AWS and supercomputer clusters, however, PyNets is almost infinitely scalable-- because it relies on a forkserver for multiprocessing, it will auto-optimize its concurrency based on however many cores and memory are made available to it in an embaressingly parallelizable manner.
+With that in mind, the minimal hardware specs required to run PyNets is 4 vCPUs, at least 8 GB of free RAM, and at least 15-20 GB of free disk space.
+The recommended hardware for single-subject ensemble sampling is 8+ vCPU's, 16+ GB of RAM, and 20+ GB of disk space (e.g. high-end desktops and laptops).
+On AWS and supercomputer clusters, however, PyNets hypothetically has infinite scalability-- because it relies on a forkserver for multiprocessing, it will auto-optimize its concurrency based on however many cores and memory are made available to it in an embaressingly parallelizable manner.

     .. note::
-        Another important ceiling to consider is I/O. Be sure that whe you specify the working directory for a PyNets run using the `-work` flag, that it be to a location on disk that allows for more intensive I/O operations.
+        Another important ceiling to consider is I/O. Be sure that when you specify the working directory for a PyNets run using the `-work` flag, that it be to a location on disk that allows for more intensive I/O operations.
 Locally, this would likely be a directory like '/tmp/work'